 Smith House Pecan Pie

-small mixing bowl, beat eggs, sugar, salt, butter, syrup an
+In small mixing bowl, beat eggs, sugar, salt, butter, syrup an cream.

-cream.
 Stir in vanilla, brandy and pecans.
-Pour into
+Pour into pastry-lined pie pan.

 Speed's Kitchen - Shellman Bluff